Course Overview

 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

-- Check your myBCIT email account or log in to the Learning Hub to access this information.
-Students must have an e-mail address and access to a computer capable of handling basic documents.
-This is an asynchronous course.
-Students are not required to be online at specific times, however, students are strongly encouraged to submit assignments and quizzes by their due dates.
-Students are required to have the Mankiw textbook with online resource MindTap, which is available from the BCIT bookstore or direct from the publisher.
-If you have any questions about the course, please feel free to contact the instructor at Charlene_Richter@bcit.ca prior to registering.
+- Important course information will be sent to you prior to your course start date.
+Check your myBCIT email account or log in to the Learning Hub to access this information.
+Students must have an e-mail address and access to a computer capable of downloading and working with basic documents.
+This is an asynchronous online course.
+Students are not required to be online at a specific time of the day; however, students are strongly encouraged to submit assignments and quizzes by their due dates.
+This course uses the Mankiw Macroeconomics textbook with MindTap (or etext with MindTap) which is available from the BCIT Online/Distance bookstore or direct from the publisher.
+If you have any questions about the course, please contact the instructor at Charlene_Richter@bcit.ca.

 Status